 It's easy to see why a startup like Clara Foods would want to partner with Ingredion, a global company with a long history of expertise in developing, marketing and distributing a wide range of ingredients.
 The deal could greatly expand Clara Foods' reach, but it would also help Ingredion.

 "This latest investment will further drive our growth strategy, expand our portfolio of protein solutions and introduce novel ingredients to consumers who are looking for sustainable, animal-free and healthy alternatives," Jim Zallie, Ingredion's president and CEO, said in a release.
 The company added that the move complements Ingredion's recent $140 million investment in plant-based proteins, including pulse flours, concentrates and isolates.

 Ingredion and other manufacturers such as InnovoPro — which is making a 70% protein concentrate sourced from chickpeas — know that getting behind more plant-based proteins is a smart and on-trend investment.
 Protein add-ons to foods and beverages are in snacks such as thinkThin cakes, RXBAR and Halo Top ice cream.
 There are even protein-infused water products such as biPro, Trimino Protein Infused Water and Protein2o.

 Protein has been added to so many items that Research and Markets projected the global protein ingredients market could hit $48.77 billion by 2025.
 More widely available vegan protein sources could help that grow faster.

-Now that it has this new cash infusion, Carla Foods could go to market as early as next year with an ingredient that CEO Arturo Elizondo described to Food Navigator as having "incredible foaming properties that allow us to make next generation egg replacers in baked good applications in particular."
-If manufacturers are receptive to the concept, Carla Foods could soon have a number of other vegan protein products on the market both here and in other countries, thanks to Ingredion's extensive distribution network.
+Now that it has this new cash infusion, Clara Foods could go to market as early as next year with an ingredient that CEO Arturo Elizondo described to Food Navigator as having "incredible foaming properties that allow us to make next generation egg replacers in baked good applications in particular."
+If manufacturers are receptive to the concept, Clara Foods could soon have a number of other vegan protein products on the market both here and in other countries, thanks to Ingredion's extensive distribution network.